© image by metamorworks - Getty / iStock

 As shown by the major impact of the semiconductor shortage on industries like car manufacturing, having sufficient capacities in the field of electronics is key for the resilience of supply chains and Europe’s sovereignty and competitiveness.

-The Industrial Alliance for Processors and Semiconductor Technologies, and a possible important project of common European interest in microelectronics and connectivity, will help unite EU forces.
 The Chips Joint Undertaking will support research and innovation by pooling public and private investments, building on the achievements of its predecessor ECSEL (see examples below).
-These investments will also target user industries like the transport and automotive sector.
-A key enabler to increase the impact of investments under the Chips Act for the automotive industry would be an open platform for the car operating system.
+These investments also target user industries like the transport and automotive sector, notably through an initiative on an open automotive hardware platform.

 Cybersecurity

 The greater reliance on digital infrastructures and services of mobility increases the importance of cybersecurity.
 The EU's Directive on Security of Network and Information Systems (NIS Directive) aims to achieve a high level of common network and information system security across the EU's critical infrastructure.
 The revised Directive on measures for high common level of cybersecurity across the Union (NIS 2), and a new Directive on the resilience of critical entities, address both cyber and physical resilience of critical entities and networks, including transport infrastructure.
-DIGITAL will support the deployment of a cybersecurity infrastructure, strengthen the EU’s cybersecurity industry, and boost cybersecurity uptake and the implementation of EU legislation.
+The Digital Europe Programme (DIGITAL) supports the deployment of a cybersecurity infrastructure, strengthens the EU’s cybersecurity industry, and boosts cybersecurity uptake and the implementation of EU legislation.

 Accelerating the adoption of digital technologies

 For mobility and transport companies, especially smaller ones, succeeding in their digital transformation can be a real challenge.
-Supported under DIGITAL, European Digital Innovation Hubs (EDIHs) will function as one-stop shops, supporting companies in their digitalisation.
-They will provide access to technical expertise and experimentation, the possibility to 'test before invest' and innovation services, such as financial advice, training, and skills development.
-They will also tackle environmental issues like energy consumption and reducing carbon emissions.
+Supported under DIGITAL, the European Digital Innovation Hubs (EDIHs) function as one-stop shops, supporting companies in their digitalisation.
+They aim to provide access to technical expertise and experimentation, the possibility to 'test before investing' and innovation services, such as financial advice, training, and skills development.
+They also tackle environmental issues like energy consumption and reducing carbon emissions.

 Digital skills

 As transport and mobility undergo significant changes, not least due to technological transformation and access to data, there is a need for both reskilling and upskilling of the workforce.
-In order to address this gap, the European Digital Skills and Jobs Platform was launched under CEF.
-The platform will become a unique reference point for digital skills, enabling all Europeans – citizens, businesses, and public organisations – to make the most of the digital transformation of our society and economy.
+The EU has adopted targets, launched actions and proposed recommendations to Member States to equip workers with required digital skills and train more ICT specialists.
+For example, the European Digital Skills and Jobs Platform, under the Connecting Europe Facility (CEF) programme aims to become a unique reference point for digital skills, enabling all Europeans to make the most of the digital transformation of our society and economy.

 Latest news